kasperpagh/teamcity-gerrit-trigger/README.md

 #### Building

+- Run getApacheMaven.bat for a one time setup of Apache Maven. (only for Winblows)
 - Run mvn package to create a zip file which you can drop under the plugins folder in your Teamcity server.

 #### Usage